-In this case, we will assume that the only uncertainty in our problem is related to the phonon energy model.
-Randomness in phonon energy is a good first test case for reasons related to Physics (known it's nonconstant) and Applied Math (scalar random variable, introduces randomness in the collisions).
+In this section, we assume that the only uncertainty stems from the phonon energy model.
+Randomness in the phonon energy is physically relevant because it is known to be strictly speaking non-constant, and it is also a good starting point as a scalar random variable.
+Therefore, we replace $\hw$ in the deterministic equation by $\hw + z$.
+Then the phonon occupation as a function of the energy becomes